Avast SecureLine VPN Review 2026: Is It The Best VPN From an Antivirus?

 • 700 servers in 34 countries

 Although 700 servers may seem like a lot, Avast SecureLine VPN actually has fewer than some other VPNs.
-NordVPN boasts 7,400+ servers while Surfshark offers 3,200+ servers.
+NordVPN has 9,300+ servers while Surfshark has 4,500+ servers.

-However, the number of servers doesn’t always equate to the quality of the VPN.
-Servers give you more options on where to connect and flexibility on VPN usage.
-Plus, Avast offers servers specifically for torrenting and streaming, which is a nice bonus.
+However, the number of servers doesn’t always determine the quality of the VPN.
+Servers give you more options for where to connect and more flexibility in VPN usage.
+Plus, Avast offers servers specifically for torrenting, which is a nice bonus.

 If you’re looking for a VPN to protect your browsing history day-to-day, Avast’s servers would be sufficient.
-If you’re traveling the world, looking to protect yourself from government censorship, or something more extreme, more servers may be helpful to you.
+If you’re traveling internationally, looking to protect yourself from government censorship, or something more extreme, more servers may be helpful to you.

 No-logs policy and headquarters